Fatemeh-ameri/A-Prorammers-Gui-to-Data-Mining/README.md

 "**A Programmer's Guide to Data Mining**".

 The goal is to understand fundamental data mining techniques by implementing them from scratch.
+⚠️ This repository is a work in progress as I continue working through the chapters.

 ## Topics Covered